 The historic and spectacular Boone Creek gorge is now open to the public!
 The Boone Creek Outdoors Zip Line Canopy Tour allows guests to experience the natural beauty of the unique area – featuring 6 zip lines, 3 sky bridges and more!
 Conveniently located just off I-75 at exit 99 and Old Richmond Road.
 Head out to Boone Creek Outdoors for a thrilling adventure through the beautiful gorge and palisades river region.

 Flying in or out of Lexington, KY?
 Be sure to check out Cork & Barrel!
 They have opened their second location at the Blue Grass Airport, conveniently located post-security in the gate area of the airport.
 With more than 100 bourbons in the shop, passengers will be able to travel with the finest spirits from Kentucky's distilleries.
 For more information on the store check out the Cork & Barrel website!

 Legal graffiti?
 Street art shows up in unexpected places throughout Lexington.
-Several organizations have sponsored local and internationally known artists to create murals both large and small.
-Do our new Mural Challenge by visiting at least fifteen.
-Find your favorite.
+Several organizations sponsor local and internationally known artists to create murals both large and small.
+Do our new Mural Challenge and find your favorite.
 Want a preview?
 Check out these resources: www.aceweekly.com